halfbyte/ruby_synth_blocks/README.md

 takes a couple of hours to render.
 I'm relatively sure that there are some low hanging fruits for optimisation, especially in the sequencer code that does a lot of useless lookups on quite large data structures that hold the automation data, but I haven't yet gotten around to take a look at it.

+## Opal

+Since my presentation runs in a browser I thought it could be fun to try to make this library run in Opal and thus in the browser.

+It works but obviously long running code that will block the main thread is not something that makes browsers (and users) happy, but for small demonstrations, it's probably good enough.

+There are two modules that do not work:

+- GVerb uses prime numbers but Opal does not implement Stdlib::Prime.
+- To prevent adding WaveFile as an additional dependency (and because it doesn't make a ton of sense for my usecase), WaveWriter is not functional in Opal.

 ## Examples

 The easiest way to test the example code is to check out the repo and then execute the code directly.